saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 ## Using a File as Datasource

 A very common scenario where you need an external file to be used in your test is when you have to generate a lot of different inputs inside your tests.
-In this case, it quite impossible to add all your data inside the Input Sets because it would take a lot of time and often you might need to replace your data with a new set, therefore
+In this case, it is difficult to add all your data inside the Input Sets because it would take a lot of time and often you might need to replace your data with a new set, therefore
 In this case, the best solution is using an external file as Datasource for your tests.

 Let's see, step by step, how you can accomplish this using Sauce Labs API Testing: